platipodium/mossco-code/QuickStart.md

 - Fortran2003 compliant compiler (e.g. gfortran package)
 - ESMF (The Earth System Modeling Framework) with NetCDF (e.g. libnetcdf-dev package) and MPI (e.g. mpich2 package) support

 for you to use at this point.
 If not, you have to do it now (ESMF cannot be installed from the package manager).
-You may find some help at http://www.mossco.de/doc.
+You may find some help at [www.mossco.de/doc](http://www.mossco.de/doc).
-The ESMF installation finally provides a file `esmf.mk`, those location must be provided to MOSSCO, e.g.:
+The ESMF installation finally provides a file `esmf.mk`, this location must be provided to MOSSCO, e.g.:

 	export ESMFMKFILE=<path_to_esmf_install>/lib/lib0/Linux.gfortran.64.mpich2.esmf6/esmf.mk